ahmedhem/AlgoGraph/Plans/sprint_12(in progress)/tasks.md

 ## AE
 - swap_animation >> refactor [done]

-- visualizer
+### Not finished
 - fix: https://github.com/ahmedhem/AlgoGraph/issues/19 (I was not able to fix it)
+  - solution:
+    - the logic of drawing edges need to be rewritten in a trackable way and in a way which I should be able to hook into to check the stroke path
+    - need more explaining on: the direction

-- try to visualize one algorithm
+- try to visualize one algorithm >> there was no time >>
+  - reason: worked for 4 hours on different solutions for the bug and bad designs for the Visualizer

+- visualizer:
+  - really useless (.....what I built was useless...I maybe wrong)